poldrack/autoCV/README.md

 This will download the data and generate the CV files, and then render them to PDF.

 To test it out, you can run it from within the *tests* directory, which contains example files for my CV.
+You can see an example of the output [here][tests/]